Radix-Live/radix-java-common/babylon-gateway-client/docs/TransactionApi.md

 Preview Transaction

 Previews transaction against the network.
-This endpoint is effectively a proxy towards CoreApi&#39;s &#x60;/v0/transaction/preview&#x60; endpoint.
-See CoreApi&#39;s documentation for more details.
+This endpoint is effectively a proxy towards the Core API &#x60;/v0/transaction/preview&#x60; endpoint.
+See the Core API documentation for more details.

 ### Example